fusiongyro/lbac/tutor10.md

        end;
     end;
     {--------------------------------------------------------------}

 (Note that we're still  only  allowing  single-character variable names,  so we take the easy way out here and simply use the first character of the string.)

-Finally, we must make the changes to use Token instead of Look as the  test  character  and to call Scan at the appropriate places.
+Finally, we must make the changes to use `Token` instead of `Look` as the  test  character  and to call `Scan` at the appropriate places.
-Mostly, this  involves  deleting  calls  to  Match,  occasionally replacing calls to  Match  by calls to MatchString, and Replacing calls  to  NewLine  by  calls  to  Scan.
+Mostly, this  involves  deleting  calls  to  `Match`,  occasionally replacing calls to  `Match`  by calls to `MatchString`, and replacing calls  to  `NewLine`  by  calls  to  `Scan`.
 Here are the affected
 routines:

     {---------------------------------------------------------------}